See & Do

 War graves from the Anglo Boer conflict are in the English graveyard.
 One of the curiosities here is a soldier named on two gravestones.
 He received a communal burial after drowning in a flash flood during the war.
 Later, the British government awarded him a military cross which was placed in the graveyard in his name.

 A number of other war graves are scattered on farms around the district, including several unmarked graves dating from that time.

 Forts and Blockhouses

 The Anglo Boer War left a wake of forts and blockhouses.
 One such is Rebelskop, a hill topped by the ruins of a fort and named after a Boer division of 200 men that opposed the British forces.
 Under Commandant Abraham Louw, and reinforced by a further 50 men under the command of Albert Smith from Fraserburg, the rebels rained gunfire into the British-occupied town for 10 hours in a mini-siege.

 Other ruins are still visible on the road to Salpeterkop and on the farm Gunsfontein.
 Here two blockhouses stand on opposite sides of a cliff, guarding a pass.
 Although most blockhouses are not open to the public they can be viewed from outside.

-The main entrance to the town is marked by a memorial to the Voortrekkers, the colonists who opened up much of South Africa’s interior, in celebration of the 150th anniversary of the Groot Trek.
+The main entrance to the town is marked by a memorial to the Voortrekkers, the colonists who explored South Africa’s interior to find new horizons in celebration of the 150th anniversary of the Groot Trek.

-The town’s only museum, the Louw Huis or Louw House, houses artefacts belonging to the family Louw – a famous name in South African literature.
+The town’s only museum, the Louw House houses artefacts belonging to the family Louw – a famous name in South African literature.
 The house was the birthplace of NP Van Wyk Louw and his brother WEG Louw.

 Maybe it’s the serenity.
 Or the remoteness.
 Or the stark beauty of the place.
 Whatever it is, the Karoo inspires writers and artists.